("Zeh pachot ra m’zeh.")

 But even without research, I think she revealed her true colors when she didn’t divorce Bill after his presidency ended.
 While it’s understandable why a woman wouldn’t initiate a divorce in the middle of her husband’s presidency, no self-respecting woman would ever stay with such a man (unless he forced her to in some way, which is clearly not the case with the Clintons).

 There isn't much more to say because I haven’t heard of any serious frum rabbi who’d even dream of supporting her, so there's no need to debunk her here.

 Even though I don't think Trump is in the same league as Obama or Hillary, I just want to point out that so many frum people back him for the wrong reasons.

-If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting for the “pachot ra” candidate.
+If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting.

-However, there are many people I highly respect who warmly support Trump—and not as just the “pachot ra” choice.
+However, there are many people I respect who warmly support Trump—and not necessarily for the right reasons.

 I don’t fully understand the warm support of some frum journalists, bloggers, rabbis etc., for Trump.

 2020 UPDATE: President Trump has surpassed the low expectations.
 I'm not going to start swooning over a politician, but he definitely has done some good things.
 Much, much better than Obama for sure.

 In the incredible book A Sun and a Shield, the Illeander Rav was one of the only Jews to escape the Dej ghetto with his family.
 The other was a young widow and her son.